bayoehidayah/simple_chatting/readme.rst

 ###################
-Aplikasi Chatting Simple by Bayu Hidayah
+Aplikasi Chatting Sederhana by Bayu Hidayah
 ###################

 1. Using Framework CodeIgniter & PHP 5.6